I. Outlook

 OpenZK is a Layer 2 solution based on zero-knowledge Rollup (ZK Rollup) technology, aimed at addressing Ethereum's scalability, cost, and performance limitations while maintaining its security guarantees.
 OpenZK provides an efficient, secure, and low-cost transaction processing environment, particularly suitable for decentralized finance (DeFi), real-world assets (RWA), NFTs, and trading applications.

-ETH Staking and Rewards One of the core innovations of the OpenZK network is its native ETH staking mechanism, allowing users to bridge ETH to the network while earning Ethereum staking and restaking rewards without additional operations, thereby contributing to the stability and security of the Ethereum ecosystem.
+ETH Staking and Rewards One of the core innovations of the OpenZK network is its native ETH staking mechanism, allowing users to bridge ETH onto the network while earning ETH staking and restaking rewards on Ethereum without additional operations, thereby contributing to the stability and security of the Ethereum ecosystem.

-This native staking mechanism is seamlessly integrated into OpenZK's architecture; once users bridge their ETH to OpenZK, it is immediately staked/restaked, generating rewards instantly, and users will receive liquid tokens (ozETH) representing their staked/restaked ETH positions and related rewards.
+This native staking mechanism is seamlessly integrated into OpenZK's architecture, and once users bridge their ETH to OpenZK, it is immediately staked/restaked, with rewards generated instantly.
+Users will receive liquid tokens (ozETH) representing their staked/restaked ETH positions and associated rewards.

-Stablecoin Rewards OpenZK also includes a native stablecoin reward and incentive feature, allowing users to earn additional rewards on their stablecoin holdings.
+Stablecoin Rewards The OpenZK network also includes a native stablecoin rewards and incentive feature, allowing users to earn additional rewards on their stablecoin holdings.
 The design of stablecoin-related rewards is simple and user-friendly.
-Users can bridge certain stablecoins (such as USDT, USDC, DAI, or other supported assets) to the OpenZK network, and these assets will automatically participate in L1 non-custodial savings mechanisms (such as MakerDAO/sky.money), generating reference tokens and related rewards (ozUSD) for that position without requiring additional user operations or complex steps.
+Users can bridge certain stablecoins (such as USDT, USDC, DAI, or other supported assets) to the OpenZK network, and these assets will automatically participate in L1 non-custodial savings mechanisms (such as MakerDAO/sky.money), generating reference tokens and associated rewards (ozUSD) for that position without requiring additional user operations or complex steps.

 OZK Token OZK is the protocol token of the OpenZK network, designed to provide utility and governance functions.
 It will play a significant role in driving the network, facilitating transactions, and aligning incentives within the ecosystem.
 Users can use ozETH and the anticipated future OZK to pay gas fees on the network, supporting the basic utility of OZK.